Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 ) external;
 ```

 Removes chain IDs from the global whitelist, preventing them from being used as transport destinations.
-Note that existing transport destinations for operator sets will continue to filter out non-whitelisted chains when queried.

 *Effects*:
 * Removes each `chainID` from the `_whitelistedChainIDs` mapping